machitgarha/machitgarha/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=machitgarha)](https://github.com/ryo-ma/github-profile-trophy)

 A developer trying to shift his focus to open-source.
-The title may shout at you: "I want my bucket being empty".
+The title may shout at you: "I want my bucket to be empty".
 No, it is lying.
 Look at [Red Hat](https://www.redhat.com/) and [Nextcloud](https://github.com/nextcloud/).
-Even without them, there is a huge hidden opportunity in open source.
+Even without them, there is a huge hidden opportunity in open-source.

 In my ideal world, all of science and all technologies are open.
 By keeping things closed, most likely it is you (being a person or a group) that matter the most.
 In an open environment, however, you think further: Advancing the world as a whole is much more important.

-Privacy is another benefit you get by using free software.
+I care about privacy.
 It really matters, trust me.
-If you think it is just non-sense, go on and read [this Reddit post](https://www.reddit.com/r/linux/comments/jm16vx/why_is_securityprivacy_important_to_you/).
-This is one of the reasons why I'm on GNU/Linux, particularly Fedora.
+If you think it is just nonsense, go on and read [this Reddit post](https://www.reddit.com/r/linux/comments/jm16vx/why_is_securityprivacy_important_to_you/).
+This is one of the reasons why I'm on GNU/Linux, particularly Fedora. :)

 Last but not least, I'm proudly an Iranian and a Muslim.